Medical Assistant Fellowship Program

 - The transcript and essay must be submitted together.
-They may be scanned and attached to a single e-mail addressed to lwahl@eCommunity.com or mailed to the address below.
+They may be scanned and attached to a single e-mail addressed to mafellowship@eCommunity.com or attached to the online application.

 The online fellowship application and all required paperwork must be received by Community by 5 p.m. on the deadline date listed for the fellowship session in which you wish to participate.
 Please ensure all required documents are submitted.
 Incomplete applications will not be considered.
 Below are the upcoming orientation dates and their deadlines for application submission.
 Future dates will be posted closer to their start dates.